fltk/fltk/README.CMake.txt

 and the shared library (fltk-shared) is libfltk.so.1.4.0 (in FLTK 1.4.0) with additional system specific links.

-Note: since FLTK 1.4.0 the library fltk_cairo is no longer necessary and should be removed from CMake files of user projects. fltk_cairo is now an empty library solely for backwards compatibility and will be removed in the future.
+Note: since FLTK 1.5.0 the library fltk_cairo is no longer necessary and must be removed from CMake files of user projects. fltk_cairo was an empty library solely for backwards compatibility in FLTK 1.4 and has been removed from FLTK 1.5.

  3.2  Library Aliases